Table Of Contents

 CPU and RAM

 The cost of Google VPS depends on the number of virtual CPUs (vCPUs) and the amount of RAM you allocate.
-For example, a standard instance in the US-Central1 region costs $0.033174 per vCPU hour and $0.004446 per GB of RAM per hour.
+Pricing varies by machine family and region.
+For example, N2 custom instances in the us-central1 region cost approximately $0.033174 per vCPU hour and $0.004446 per GB of RAM per hour.
+E2 instances are priced slightly differently since smaller sizes use shared cores, making them the most budget-friendly entry point for lightweight workloads.

 Persistent disk storage

 Storage is another crucial factor in Google VPS pricing.
 You pay for the amount of persistent disk storage you use.
-A standard persistent disk storage costs around $0.04 per GB per month.
-There are also options for SSD storage, which offers higher performance at a higher price.
+A standard persistent disk (pd-standard) costs around $0.04 per GB per month.
+There are also options for SSD storage (pd-ssd), which offers higher performance at a higher price, and balanced persistent disks (pd-balanced) that split the difference.

 Network usage

-Data transfer costs can add up, especially if you have significant inbound or outbound traffic.
+Data transfer costs can add up, especially if you have significant outbound traffic.
 Google charges for egress (outgoing) traffic based on the amount of data and the destination.
-Ingress (incoming) traffic is generally free within the same region.
-However, inter-region and internet egress can incur charges.
+Ingress (incoming) traffic is generally free.
+Within the same region, egress is free as well.
+Same-continent inter-region transfers run around $0.01 per GB, while internet egress in North America and Europe starts at roughly $0.085–$0.12 per GB depending on monthly volume.
+Intercontinental transfers cost more.
+Planning your network architecture around regions can make a meaningful difference in your monthly bill.

 Operating system licensing